In conversation with Dir. Navratan Gautam, the director, Shauriya Theater Group

-I met him on a hot Tuesday afternoon in the middle of June, and had a long Q and A session with him regarding his perception of theater as it exists today, his experiences with theater as a profession and his experiences with his very own theater group-Shauriya.
+I met him on a hot Tuesday afternoon in the middle of June, and had a long Q and A session with him regarding his perception of theater as it exists today, his experiences with it as a profession and his experiences with his very own group-Shauriya.

 Q WERE YOU ALWAYS INCLINED TOWARDS THEATER ??